By signing up to be a member you agree to abide by the Carlton Club’s Code of Conduct

 2. All members of Carlton Social and Bowling Club C.I.C. are entitled to freely enjoy their membership of the club.

-3. All members must respect the rights of other members.
+3. All members must respect the rights of other members and visitors.

 6. The Club needs open, friendly and welcoming members.
-Please be tolerant of the views and behaviour of other members.
-Please be aware of the impact your behaviour may have on another member and be prepared to moderate your behaviour if you are asked to doso.
+Please be tolerant of theviews and behaviour of other members.
+Please be aware of the impact yourbehaviour may have on another person and be prepared to moderate yourbehaviour if you are asked to do so.

 8. In any club issues and disputes between members do occasionally arise.
 These should be dealt with as informally as possible.
 If a member wishes to make a complaint, they should refer this to the Duty Manager who will advise them of the process.
 The person being complained about, and/ or any witness members, must act responsibly.
 Members must treat the process as confidential and do their best to minimise not exacerbate the problem.
 Once the dispute has been dealt with all members must accept the conclusion and move on.

-10. Members must take reasonable care over health and safety of themselves and other members, particularly when running an event.
+10. Members and visitors must take reasonable care over health and safety ofthemselves and other members and visitors, particularly when running anevent.

 11. Members should help with running “our”club by clearing their rubbish, using ashtrays, returning empty glasses and recycling cans and bottles.